 Whether you are a spoilt teen with bad habits or a stylish man who smokes a few packets every day quitting is hard, even after knowing the related health risk and even after seeing cancer patients every day on the back of the pack.

 Both physical and psychological addictions are behind the tobacco smoking habit.
-Regular consumption makes your system dependable on nicotine addiction and that brings many withdrawal symptoms as cravings.
+Regular consumption makes your system dependent on nicotine addiction and that brings many withdrawal symptoms as cravings.

-Cigarette smoking is related to relieving stress, depression, anxiety as well as to overcome boredom, so, quitting the smoking means trying to find an alternative & healthier way of living.
+Cigarette smoking is related to relieving stress, depression, anxiety as well as overcoming boredom, so, quitting smoking means trying to find an alternative & healthier way of living.

 In order to stop smoking, a person will need to take care of the addiction part as well as the regularity of routine that comes with it.
 With the right psychiatric and psychological support, any smoker can kick this life taking addiction out of life.
-It does not matter if you have tried multiple times and failed to so.
-Book your appointment for any type of de-addiction treatment in Kolkata.
+It does not matter if you have tried multiple times and failed to do so.
+Book your appointment for any type of de–addiction treatment with the Best Psychiatrist in Kolkata.

 The Personal Quit Smoking Plan:-

-Some smokers can quit without any extra effort or special plan by just eating much, but many of them need a personalized plan to overcome this problem and for that, we need an expert to look after the changes in body and mind and to plan the next move accordingly.
+Some smokers can quit without any extra effort or special plan by just eating much, but many of them need a personalized plan to overcome this problem and for that, we need an expert, a Kolkata Psychiatrist to look after the changes in body and mind and to plan the next move accordingly.

 Ask Your Self:-